 The American Military have a programme to improve the eyesight of their soldiers.
 The programme is called the United States Army Warfighter Refractive Eye Surgery Program (WRESP).
 The idea is to ensure America’s finest go into battle with 20/20 vision.

-Soldiers rely on having excellent eyesight, and that is probably why many go for LASIK eye surgery procedures.
+Soldiers rely on having excellent eyesight, and that is probably why many go for LASIK treatments.
 Around 160,000 service men and women have received some form of refractive surgery.
 Despite this huge number, laser eye surgery in all of its forms may come to an end.

 The Rise of Visian ICLs in the US Military

-One of the problems with combat troops going down the LASIK route is that certain conditions may be present which prevent the soldier from undergoing treatment.
-(This is why extensive tests are carried out prior to any form of laser eye treatment).
+One of the problems with combat troops going down the LASIK route is that certain conditions may be present which prevent the soldier from undergoing treatment (This is why extensive tests are carried out prior to any form of laser eye treatment).

-Visian Implantable Collamer Lens
+Visian Implantable Collamer Lenses

 There are no lasers involved and they are positioned behind the iris in front of your natural eye lens.
-They are made from a biocompatible collamer.
-According to reports they cannot be felt in the eye and can be removed if needed.
+They are made from a bio-compatible collamer.
+According to reports, they cannot be felt in the eye and can be removed if needed.
 This gives it an advantage over other forms of eye surgeries which may potentially damage tissue to some degree.

-Visian ICLs have been specifically designed for people with active lifestyles such as combat troops.
-In 2013 The WRESP carried out a study into Visian ICLs on the battlefield*.
+Visian ICLs have been specifically designed for people with active lifestyles like combat troops.
+In 2013, The WRESP carried out a study into Visian ICLs on the battlefield*.
 They treated 135 eyes with the procedure.
 Of these 135, 31 had improved vision compared to when they used contacts or glasses.
 129 eyes had 20/20 vision.

-In terms of a test it is harder to see a better one.
-Since the study the US Military has implanted over 3000 Visian ICLs.
+In terms of a test, it is harder to see a better one.
+Since the study, the US Military has implanted over 3000 Visian ICLs.